SOFTS-Arabica coffee soars to 16-month high on Brazil crop worry, charts

 "You've got both technicals and fundamentals behind this now," said Nick Gentile, senior partner of commodity trading consultancy Atlantic Capital Advisors, pointing to a bullish breakout from a flag formation.

-Brazilian forecaster Somar said light rainfall would continue after three days of heavier rain broke a long period of drought, though precipitation will ease in some regions.
+Brazilian forecaster Somar said light rainfall would continue after three days of heavier rains broke a long period of drought, though precipitation will ease in some regions.

 Total open interest in ICE arabica futures rose to a three-month high on Tuesday as the market had its biggest one-day surge since 2004, while raw sugar open interest dropped as the market jumped, exchange data showed on Wednesday.